What is Critical Power and Critical Speed?

 • You cannot sustain this intensity indefinitely

-This is the unstable zone – you must manage it carefully.
+This is the unstable zone — you must manage it carefully.
+Understanding this threshold is key to smart training and racing.

-The Value of Knowing Your Numbers
+The Value Of Knowing Your Numbers.

 Understanding your CP and CS provides clear boundaries for training intensity.
 You gain insight into: